Redwood 70: Festival

 The event was organised by local music promoter Phil Warren.
 Local media hyped the festival as the New Zealand version of Woodstock, which had been held six months earlier.
 While billed as New Zealand's first national music convention, Redwood 70 was an expansion of the multi-performer package tours of provincial centres, which had become popular in the mid-1960s.
 Two weeks before the festival, the owners of the venue, Redwood Park, attempted to cancel the event, concerned about the event's scale, and in mid-January Warren's office was broken into, with thieves exploding a safe and taking $850 in cash from Warren.
 In mid-January, Warren was still pursuing major acts to attend the concert, including John Lennon and Yoko Ono, Eric Clapton, José Feliciano and Klaus Voormann, none of whom agreed to attend the festival.

 The concert was held over two days in Redwood Park, Swanson, West Auckland, New Zealand, during the Auckland Anniversary Weekend.
 Robin Gibb of the BeeGees was billed as the headline act, performing during his brief solo career away from the band.
 The remaining line-up were New Zealand musicians, featuring a mix of pop acts and already popular musicians such as The Chicks, Ray Columbus and The Hi-Revving Tongues, jazz, country folk and gospel acts, and rock musicians from the Auckland, Wellington and Hamilton club scenes.

 An estimated 9,000 to 10,000 people attended the festival, with 1,500 people staying overnight at the Redwood Park campground.
 Gibb's performance on the first night was mired by an unruly crowd, who threw cans, bottles and tomatoes at Gibb and his 17-piece orchestra.
-Many people attempted to climb onto the stage, ncluding one woman who embraced Gibb.
+Many people attempted to climb onto the stage, including one woman who embraced Gibb.
 As Gibb continued to perform, most his backing band gradually left, concerned for their safety and the safety of their instruments, and the set was finished early.

 Day two of the event featured a much stronger security presence, and due to advice from the police ended three hours early.
 The festival was the final performances of two acts in the line-up, Disraeli Gears and The Hi-Revving Tongues.